-Returning the lighter to an inside pocket, he exhaled a long stream of satisfyingly smooth smoke and was at once reminded of his recent decision to quit the habit.
-He wasn’t getting any younger, and the onset of a frequent, persistent cough suggested it was time to finally give up what was one of the last genuine pleasures in life.
+As he returned the lighter to an inside pocket, his hand brushed briefly against the reassuring cold steel of the Klaus & Werner safely holstered against his chest – a contingency plan in case things went pear-shaped when the contact arrived – and he exhaled a long stream of satisfyingly smooth smoke that at once reminded him of his recent decision to quit the habit.
+Despite his apparent fitness, he wasn’t getting any younger, and the onset of a nagging and persistent cough suggested it was time to finally give up one of the last genuine pleasures in life.

 The establishment – if it could even be called that – was a drinking den known as Cafe Musáin; a complete dive of a bar that had been carved from the very rock inside the warren of underground tunnels that formed the now disused mining facility of Levski.
 Levski was a relatively large installation situated on the surface of an immense asteroid near the outer edge of the Nyx system and though it was once seen as a potential jewel of industry by the United Empire of Earth under first Imperator Ivan Messer, it was soon abandoned after the high costs of moving larger ships in and out of the extremely dense asteroid field made it an unanticipated logistical nightmare.